Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency-1.4/readme.txt

 Creates a basic SBA application with three processing units.
 The Feeder processing unit sends Data objects through the Space to a Processor.
 The Space and the Processor are collocated in the same processing unit.
-The Processor is connected to a Mirror and provides a reliable async replication and persistency to the Database using Hibernate.
+The Processor is connected to a Mirror and provides a reliable asynchronous replication and persistency to the Database using Hibernate.
 JVM: >= 1.4.